-- A) The nomination period indicated above is a prospective deadline which is based on the election dates of the respective structure.
-It is set to be 10 days before the election date.
-Each structure may set a nomination deadline earlier than the date indicated but may not conclude their nomination periods on any date after. - B) The announcement date is set by the Electoral Commission, it is set to be on the same day as the election caucus. - c) The election validation period is set to be 3 calendar days after the announcement.
-The indicated date is the end of the period. - D) The election complaints period is set to be 5 university days after the announcement.
+- A) The announcement dates is set by the Electoral Commission, it is set to be on same day as the election caucus. - B) The election validation period is set to be 3 calendar days after the announcement.
+The indicated date is the end of the period. - C) The election complaints period is set to be 5 university days after the announcement.
 The indicated date is the end of the period.